Military education and training: Recruit training

+US Air Force Senior Airman Jason Via catching up on written work during training.

 The primary and initial form of military training, recruit training, makes use of various conditioning techniques to resocialize trainees into a military system, to ensure that they will obey all orders without hesitation, and to teach basic military skills.

 Resocialization as a sociological concept involves the process of mentally and emotionally "retraining" individuals so that they can operate in a new environment; it promotes changes to an individual's attitudes and behaviours.
 The drill instructor has the task of making the service members fit for military use.

 Role-specific training

 After their recruit training, personnel may undergo further training specific to their military role, including the use of any specialist equipment.
 They are then normally deemed fit for military service.

 French paratroopers in the Salisbury Plain Training Area during Exercise Wessex Storm.